Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Integrations/surveyMonkey_INS.md

  9. It will redirect you to the SurveyMonkey login page.

- 10. Provide your credentials to connect with your Survey Monkey account.
+ 10. Provide your credentials to connect with your SurveyMonkey account.

  11. Click **Enable**.